What are my rights as a patient?

-We routinely share your information with and make it available to any health professional involved in your ongoing care or treatment, this is known as the primary purpose.
+We routinely share your information with and make it available to any health professional involved in your ongoing care or treatment (this is known as the primary purpose).
 This may include health professionals outside of Barwon Health such as your GP.

 For all other purposes, Barwon Health will seek your consent before using or disclosing your information.

 If you have registered with My Health Record, Barwon Health will assume that you agree for information to be uploaded to it.

 We respect your right to refuse information to be uploaded to My Health Record (e.g. discharge summary) and if you wish to withdraw your consent for this, we will ask you to fill in a ‘Providing Health Information to eHealth Record (PCEHR)’ form.

 For more information on the use and disclosure of your information, please talk to the Barwon Health Consumer Liaison Officer or Barwon Health Freedom of Information Officer.

 Further information is available from the Health Complaints Commissioner or the Office of the Victorian Information Commissioner.

 Please click here to download a list of advocacy contacts for the Barwon South West region.